U.S. firm Valentus to raise capital for credit fund via digital currency sale

-NEW YORK (Reuters) - U.S. investment firm Valentus Capital Management will raise part of a $250 million credit fund through the public sale of its own unique virtual currency, the company’s top official told Reuters in an interview on Tuesday.
+NEW YORK, Sept 23 (Reuters) - U.S. investment firm Valentus Capital Management will raise part of a $250 million credit fund through the public sale of its own unique virtual currency, the company’s top official told Reuters in an interview on Tuesday.

 Valentus, which launched in March this year, aims to register as a private equity firm with the U.S. Securities and Exchange Commission.